Family Partnership Matrix

 Last week, I presented the Matrix at the Delaware Pathways Conference.
 I explained that my Matrix is based on the U.S. Department of Education’s Dual Capacity Building Framework, which says that school-family partnerships are grounded in approaches that build dual capacity – of both professionals and families – to work together in support of youth success.

 My Matrix explores what happens if a school or organization has (or doesn’t have) professional capacity and what happens if a school has (or doesn’t have) family capacity.
-The participants started brainstorming the implications of truly building dual capacity that could contribute to powerful partnership.
+The participants a the Pathways Conference started brainstorming the implications of truly building dual capacity that could contribute to powerful partnership.

 My talented web designer, Richard Wright, added cartoons to illustrate each of the four quadrants.
 I can’t wait to see what new possibilities are generated from our discussion!